Understanding The Basics of TRID

 2. Closing Disclosure

 The Closing Disclosure will look very similar to the Loan Estimate.
-It includes information on the loan terms, while also adding a detailed list of what is being paid by whom – buyer, seller and third parties.
+It includes information on the loan terms, while also adding a detailed list of what is being paid by who – buyer, seller, and third parties.
 Here you will find all the costs associated with the sale and who is covering those costs, which is important if you want to make sure everyone is doing what was agreed.
 The Closing Disclosure is supposed to be delivered to you three days prior to the closing of the sale.

 3. The Promissory Note

 Here is the actual loan contract.
-The Promissory Note will list all the details of the loan, including length of time, interest rate, payment intervals, early payment penalties and all other information that pertains to the loan.
+The Promissory Note will list all the details of the loan, including the length of time, interest rate, payment intervals, early payment penalties and all other information that pertains to the loan.
 The note will also state that you are putting up the home as collateral on the loan.
 If for whatever reason you are unable to meet the terms of the loan, then the note states that your lender can take back the house as payment for what is owed.

 4. The Security Instrument